dharmatype/Bebas-Neue/docs/index.md

 Bebas Neue have same proportion and theory as original "Bebas" font.

 * [Bebas Neue Family (2014)](http://www.fontfabric.com/bebas-neue/)
-Font fabric designed additional weights and glyphs.
+Fontfabric designed additional weights and glyphs.
 They are distributing the font family under the same name of "Bebas Neue".
 Please read more information below.

 * [Bebas Kai (2014)](https://github.com/dharmatype/Bebas-Kai)